hoodiehq/hood.ie/_posts/2015-11-17-we-have-been-busy.md

 *phew* what a summer (and fall)!
 The Hoodie community has been very busy, and at the same time, we’ve neglected the blog a little bit.
 This will be fixed now and we’ll start with getting you up to speed what has happened in the past <strike>three</strike> five months.

 This is a mini-series that we’ll publish every Tuesday for the next four weeks.
-We’ll start with this brief overview and and then, in each issue, go into details about what happened.
+We’ll start with this brief overview and then, in each issue, go into details about what happened.

-*If you want to get involved with the publication process on the Hoodie blog, or the project in general: [we are actively recruiting and editorial team](https://github.com/hoodiehq/discussion/issues/84).*
+*If you want to get involved with the publication process on the Hoodie blog, or the project in general: [we are actively recruiting an editorial team](https://github.com/hoodiehq/discussion/issues/84).*

 Here are the highlights